Christmas Day Swim – Amharc Éireann: Eagrán 83

 This newsreel records the annual Dublin Swimming Club Christmas swim, which took place at the Clontarf Baths on a freezing December morning in 1961.

 The crowd of wrapped-up onlookers cheered on the athletes as they braved the cold waters.
-The winner was Neil Kennedy who was awarded his trophy by actress and comedienne Maura Potter.
+The winner Neil Kennedy who was awarded the trophy by Máire Potter.

 With kind permission of Gael Linn.